• Skip to content

 Melatonin therapy comes from research that started in the 1990s.
 This research showed that some autistic people have reduced melatonin levels.
 Researchers looked at whether melatonin supplements would help with sleep difficulties for autistic people.

 Many autistic children have sleep problems, particularly problems with falling asleep and not sleeping for long at night.
-Some autistic children have low levels of melatonin.
+These problems can have many causes, including anxiety, medical conditions and sleep habits.
+In some autistic children, low levels of melatonin might contribute to the problems.

 What does melatonin therapy involve?